How Much is Double Glazing?

-There are several other costs you need to consider when calculating the final price for double glazing, including:
+There are several other costs you need to consider when calculating the final price for double glazing.

 Colour Frames Double Glazing Costs

-The above prices are based on typical white frames which are the most common options, however, there are other colours available which may work better with your interior and exterior.
+The prices we've outlined so far are based on typical white frames - which are the common choice.

-Alternative colours are usually 10-20% more expensive than white frames which cost around £400, while a typical black or grey window cost around £500.
-If you would prefer a wood grain aesthetic, you should expect to pay up to £750.
+Alternative colours will usually be 10-20% more expensive than white frames - which cost around £400.
+In contrast, a typical black or grey window will cost around £500.
+If you would prefer a wood grain aesthetic, you should expect to pay even more (up to £750).

 |Frame Type||Average Cost|

-Another important element you need to consider is the material cost of your window frames.
-The most affordable option is uPVC which range from £250 to £900 to install a typical casement window.
+The most affordable option is uPVC - which ranges from £250 to £900 to install a typical casement window.

-Aluminium frames are slightly more expensive, as they cost around £500 to £1000 Another popular choice is wooden window frames which are normally priced at £850 to £1500.
+Aluminium frames are slightly more expensive, at a cost of around £500 to £1000.
+Another popular choice are wooden window frames, which normally cost between £850 and £1500.